Insurance Terms and Definitions

 Claim: Paperwork submitted to the insurance company for services covered under your policy.
 In-network providers usually handle the claims paperwork for you.

 Coinsurance: The percentage you pay for services; often the percentage of your responsibility after the deductible has been satisfied.
 This is usually in lieu of a co-payment, but can sometimes be in addition to a co-payment.
 This will be determined by the contract you have with the insurance company.
 For example, you might have to pay 20% of the cost of a surgery, while the insurance company pays the other 80%.
-You could end up owing very little, or a great deal, depending on how much care you get in a year and whether your policy has an upper limit on coinsurance.
+You could end up owing very little, or a great deal, depending on how much care you get in a year and your policy’s upper limit on coinsurance (called an “out of pocket maxiumum”).

-Co-payment (aka co-pays): This is a dollar amount that you must pay “out of pocket” before the health insurer pays for a particular visit or service.
+Co-payment (aka co-pays): The dollar amount you must pay “out of pocket” before the health insurer pays for a particular visit or service.
 For example, your insurer might require a $30 co-payment for each appointment with your Emily Program therapist, while your insurance company pays the rest of the fee for that visit.
+Co-pays are due at the time of service and may not contribute to the overall out-of-pocket maximum.

 Deductible: A fixed dollar amount you pay during the benefit period (usually a year) before the insurer starts to make payments for covered medical services.
 Plans may have both per individual and family deductibles.